 However, automation in the BPO and ITES sectors in India has come at a price.
 While the sector may benefit from faster turnaround times, higher efficiency and accuracy, it is cutting down on jobs and talent acquisition in the BPO sector at a larger level.

 A new wave of Robotic Process Automation (RPA) is affecting the back office outsourcing ecosystem worldwide.
-Mature BPO service providers across the globe are automating back office work for cost optimization and better efficiency.
+Mature BPO service providers across the globe are automating back-office work for cost optimization and better efficiency.
 However, the ever-increasing complexity of RPA in the BPO domain is now expanding the virtual workforce.
-RPA can increase efficiency in a cost-effective manner and with increased accuracy, which could soon replace labor-intensive back office functions.
+RPA can increase efficiency in a cost-effective manner and with increased accuracy, which could soon replace labor-intensive back-office functions.
 As automation software gets sharper and cleverer with more processes being automated, the economies of scale that give BPO providers their price advantage would quickly get eroded.
-By deploying RPA, multiple organizations will no longer need to outsource their back office or customer call center operations, thanks to chat-bots and self-help apps that answer customer queries with minimal human interaction.
-According to Gartner, about 85% of customer relationship management is expected to be automated without human interaction by 2020.
+By deploying RPA, multiple organizations will no longer need to outsource their back-office or customer call center operations, thanks to chatbots and self-help apps that answer customer queries with minimal human interaction.
+To put things into perspective, Gartner suggests that about 85% of CRM is expected to be automated by 2020.

 Various large-sized, administrative client-facing organizations are also mulling over what comes after outsourcing.
 Triggered by the technological advancements in RPA, the BPO sector is expected to evolve in the most interesting manner.
 Various client organizations would take a Do It Yourself (DIY) approach to manage and automate their processes – it would be more like Bring Your Own Robot (BYOR) than BPO.
-The only way to survival is to adapt according to the evolving client needs that require human intervention, such as social media monitoring, analytics, and marketing.
+The only way to survival is to adapt according to the evolving client needs by deploying a combination of machine and the human touch.

 The Indian BPO industry is currently in the discovery phase, conducting ‘proof of concept’ exercises with new technologies that might help them evolve.
-Progressive BPO service providers are considering migrating from multichannel to omnichannel platforms and are designing automated platforms driven by artificial intelligence to handle repetitive processes and activities of call centers.
-Omnichannel platforms allow for more customer touch-points, including voice chat, online chat, mobile, social, chat bots and others, thereby, increasing customer satisfaction.
+Progressive BPO service providers are considering migrating from multichannel to omnichannel platforms and are designing automated platforms driven by AI to handle repetitive processes and call center activities.
+Omnichannel platforms allow for more customer touch-points, including voice chat, online chat, mobile, social, chatbots and others, thereby, increasing customer satisfaction.

 The next big change that we would see with the increasing adoption of RPA is the redefinition of ‘talent’.
 What was once all about domain skills and resolving current problems, is now starting to shift to a softer description i.e. deciphering customers’ requirements, deducing the next problem and resolving them.
 This will be possible through the use of big data analytics, enabled by RPA.
 In this changing paradigm, BPO service providers need to differentiate their offerings in order to add value.